The Siege of Hexfall

 | Other Heroes | 6 |

-Ruins contain Portal Shards that aid in sealing Portals.
 While holding a Portal Shard, a Hero seals a Portal on a roll of 4–6.
 If a sealing attempt fails while holding a Portal Shard, the Hero only takes 2 damage.
-If a hero faile an attempt and does not have a Portal Shard they take 5 damage.
+If a Hero fails an attempt and does not have a Portal Shard they take 5 damage.
+A Hero may hold only one Portal Shard at a time.
+If they gain another, they must immediately give one to a Hero on the same tile or discard it.
+Once a Portal Shard is used to successfully seal a Portal, it is removed from the game.

-7.3 Loot a Ruin
+8.3 Loot a Ruin

 - 1 - Strength: +2 Attack